vixrant/Vixrant.github.io/content/posts/kjsce-hackathon-2018.md

 ---
-author: "Vikrant Gajria"
+author: Vikrant Gajria
 date: 2018-10-07
-title: My Expereince of Cracking a Hackathon Alone
+title: My Experience of Cracking a Hackathon Alone
-tags: ['hackathon', 'javascript']
+tags:
+- hackathon
+- javascript

 ---
 I went to KJSCE Hackathon on 5th-6th October, 2018.
 As a sophomore it's crazy to think about going to a hackathon all alone competing against 55 teams of junior or senior year students with more experience.
 But I wanted to try my hand at it anyway, allured by the fact that it was sponsored and recognised by some of the big companies in the industry.

 I was the only person who appeared alone, that too as a sophomore.
 I was scared.
 People were planning together, discussing the best APIs or libraries, figuring out ways to add a "WOW" factor to their project, and debating on how to pitch their final work.
 And I was there with my headphones on, ready to give my best with what I know.